matrix-org/matrix-js-sdk/README.md

 [libolm](http://matrix.org/git/olm).
 It is left up to the application to make libolm available, via the ``Olm`` global.

-If the ``Olm`` global is not available, the SDK will throw an error:
+If the ``Olm`` global is not available, the SDK will show a warning:

 ```
 Unable to load crypto module: crypto will be disabled: Error: global.Olm is not defined
 ```

 The SDK will continue to work for unencrypted rooms, but it will not support